-- Employees should be able to place their feet firmly on the ground or a footrest while sitting at their workstation.
+- Employees should be able to place their feet firmly on the ground or use an adjustable footrest while sitting at their workstation.
 The thighs should be positioned parallel to the floor, and the backrest should adequately support the lower back.

 - Employees should be able to move their chair easily around their work area, and the chair base should have five points in contact with the floor.